in

 Tomato hornworms feed not only on tomatoes but also peppers, eggplants, and potatoes—any member of the nightshade family.

-The best way to control tomato hornworms is to handpick them from tomato-family plants and crush them.
+The best way to control tomato hornworms is to handpick them from tomato family plants and crush them.
 Parasitic wasps released in the garden can also control hornworms.

 The tomato hornworm (Manduca quinquemaculata) is a green caterpillar with seven or eight white stripes and a black horn projecting from its rear end.
 It is the best-known tomato pest and the largest; the hornworm can grow from three to four to five inches long.
 The tomato hornworm is the larval stage of the five-spotted hawk moth; it too is large with a wingspan of nearly five inches.
 (A similar species is the tobacco hornworm (Manduca sexta), also green with white stripes, but a red horn jutting from its rear.)

-Lifecycle of the tomato hornworm.
 Hawk moths emerge from soilborne pupae in early summer at the start of the tomato gardening season.
 Adult moths lay eggs on the underside of leaves, and eggs hatch in a week.
 The larvae—the tomato hornworm–feed for about four weeks then pupate in the soil usually until the following summer.
 But in long summer regions, there can be two, three, or four generations in a year.

 hawkmoth

-Hawk moth is the parent of the tomato hornworm
+The hawk moth is the parent of the tomato hornworm

-Eggs.
 Hawk moths lay single greenish-yellow eggs on the underside of leaves.
 The eggs hatch small green caterpillars in about a week.

-Larvae.
 The tomato hornworm is the larval stage of the hawk moth.
-It is a green caterpillar up to 5-inches long with V-shaped white marks down the sides of the body and a black horn at the tail end.
+It is a green caterpillar up to 5 inches long with V-shaped white marks down the sides of the body and a black horn at the tail end.
 (The related tobacco hornworm is similar but has seven white stripes down the side and a red horn.)
 The hornworm chews on leaves leaving only the midribs of leaves behind and sometimes chews into green fruit.
 The hornworm reaches full size after three or four weeks of feeding.

 In autumn, hornworms pupate forming a hard shell.
 The pupae rest in the soil over the winter three or four inches below the surface.